Cancer Care Clinic

 - Education and support for you and your family

-Our team strongly believes in the importance of integrating non-conventional and complementary oncology treatments having established evidence for safety & efficacy, with conventionally recommended treatments.
+Our team strongly believes in the importance of integrating non-conventional and complementary cancer care treatments having established evidence for safety & efficacy, alongside conventionally recommended treatments.

 Conventional cancer treatment often includes surgery, radiation and chemotherapy.
 By contrast, complementary cancer therapy includes biological immune modification, therapeutic nutritional support, enzyme therapy, diet therapy, detoxification of toxic accumulation, positive lifestyle reinforcement, stress control, counselling, biofeedback and prevention.